corrscope/corrscope/docs/index.md

 ![Screenshot of complex wave in corrscope](images/complex-bass.png?raw=true)

-~~Corrscope's standard "edge trigger" does not look for "steep edges" but instead "sign changes".
-It operates by maximizing `(signed area in right half) - (signed area in left half)`~~ TODO fix this explanation.
-This waveform has a clear falling edge from positive to negative, but no clear edge from negative to positive.
+The best settings for triggering complex waves varies on a case-by-case basis.
+This particular waveform has a clear falling edge from positive to negative, but no clear rising edge from negative to positive.

 - Set "Trigger Direction" to "Falling (-1)".
+This will produce good results.
+You can also decrease "Buffer Strength" to 0 to prevent possible triggering errors upon new notes.
 - If you want rising-edge triggering, you could try setting "Trigger Direction" to "Rising (+1)", experimenting with "DC Removal Rate" and "Slope Width", and possibly decreasing "Buffer Strength" to 0.
 This may or may not work well.

 ### NES Triangle Waves